SwaragThaikkandi/SMdRQA/README.md

 2. Create a new branch for your contributions (`git checkout -b feature/your-feature-name`).
 3. Make your changes and commit them with clear and descriptive commit messages.
 4. Push your changes to your forked repository (`git push origin feature/your-feature-name`).
-5. Submit a pull request (PR) to the main repository for review and integration.
+5. Submit a pull request (PR) to the main repository for review and integration

 We welcome contributions from the community to improve and enhance SMdRQA!